 Place the potatoes, carrots and peas in a medium-sized saucepan of salted, cold water.
 Bring to the boil, then cook for a further 7-10 minutes or until tender but still firm.
 Drain the vegetables and place into a large mixing bowl.
 Add the white wine vinegar and olive oil and toss gently to combine.
 Allow the vegetables to cool completely.

 Place 4 eggs in a small saucepan and cook, covered completely with water, over high heat.
 Bring to the boil, then cook for a further 5 minutes.
 Carefully tip out the boiling water from the saucepan and fill with cold water to cool the eggs.
 Once cool, peel the eggs and cut into 1cm cubes.

 Meanwhile, to make the homemade mayonnaise, whisk the egg yolks, lemon juice, white wine vinegar and Dijon mustard in a bowl.
-Slowly add the olive oil (or sesame oil) and whisk.
+Slowly add the olive oil and whisk.
 Important note: if you add the oil too quickly, the mayonnaise may split.
 Season well with salt and pepper to taste.

 Note: Making home-made mayonnaise has many health benefits including healthier oils and no sugar or artificial ingredients.
 When making home-made mayonnaise, please use the freshest eggs possible.
 It contains uncooked eggs which carries a small possibility of Salmonella food poisoning.

 Time-saving alternative: Use the best quality mayonnaise your money can buy which eliminates process in step 3.